-The application of the standard IFRS 17 will result in a decrease of the shareholders' equity as at January 1, 2022 for an estimated amount of \$226 related to the new principles of recognition and measurement of insurance contract liabilities, that is, \$310 before the adjustment of \$84 on deferred income tax net assets.
+The application of the standard IFRS 17 will result in a decrease of the shareholders' equity as at January 1, 2022 for an estimated amount of \$225 related to the new principles of recognition and measurement of insurance contract liabilities, that is, \$307 before the adjustment of \$82 on deferred income tax net assets.
 In addition, the standard IFRS 17 will lead to some reclassifications between insurance and reinsurance contract assets, insurance, reinsurance and investment contract liabilities, other assets, other liabilities and participating policyholders' accounts which will have no impact on shareholders' equity.
-The amount of \$48 of participating policyholders' accounts which will now be included in insurance contract liabilities.
-At the time of transition, on January 1, 2022, the level of the contractual service margin is approximately 5.5 billion dollars.
+The amount of \$48 of participating policyholders' accounts will now be included in insurance contract liabilities.